allotory/panterpe/README.md

-# panterpe
+# Panterpe

-This a Chrome extentions project.
+This a Chrome extentions Repo.